Cruel Intentions 2: Plot

 Troublemaker student Sebastian Valmont is transferring to Manchester Prep following his father's new marriage to a wealthy divorcée.
-His current principal is adamant about having Sebastian's permanent record relayed to his new school, hampering his chance for a fresh start, but Sebastian retaliates by pulling a cruel stunt on his wife.
+His current principal is adamant about having Sebastian's permanent record relayed to his new school, hampering his chance for a fresh start, but Sebastian retaliates by pulling a cruel stunt on his wife by publishing a nude photo of the Rubenesque woman in the yearbook.

-Upon his arrival in New York City, Sebastian discovers the wealth of his new family and first meets his deceitful and determined stepsister Kathryn Merteuil.
-He is quickly able to best her both at piano and vocabulary.
+Upon his arrival in New York City, Sebastian discovers the wealth of his new family and first meets his deceitful and ambitious stepsister Kathryn Merteuil.
+On the first night, He is immediately able to best her both at piano and vocabulary.
 This leads to a confrontation between Kathryn and Sebastian whereby she says he "better not interfere" with her comfortable lifestyle.

 While waiting to meet his new headmaster, Sebastian encounters Danielle Sherman, who turns out to be the headmaster's daughter.
 Predictably, Sebastian swapped his permanent record for an excelling one before it was sent to the headmaster's office, and he can now start with a clean slate.

 At the school assembly, Kathryn delivers a speech to her classmates.
 She is persistently interrupted by uncontrollable hiccups from a student, who then begins to choke on the gum that she was chewing to stop her hiccups.
 She is saved by the quick action of Danielle who performs the Heimlich, allowing her to expel the gum, which flies into Kathryn's hair.
-A meeting of a secret society of student elites, presided by Kathryn, takes place, deciding upon the fate of the new students.
-This leads them to Cherie, the student with the hiccups, as well as the discovery that Cherie's family is wealthier than Kathryn's; this, along with the events of the assembly, drives Kathryn to seek a vendetta against Cherie.
+A meeting of a secret society of student elites, presided by Kathryn, takes place, deciding upon the fate of the new students, introduced via a slideshow.
+When Sebastian's photo is displayed, she shames him by revealing he shops at the Gap.
+Another photo is of Cherie, the student with the hiccups, as well as the discovery that Cherie's family is wealthier than Kathryn's; this, along with the events of the assembly, drives Kathryn to seek a vendetta against Cherie.